scionproto/scion/doc/ControlPlanePKI.md

     not yet ended.
 Note: this does not consider the grace period of any following TRC.
 1. __Active:__ a *valid* TRC that may still be used for verifying certificate signatures, i.e., either the latest TRC or the previous one if it is still in its grace period.
-No more than two TRCs can be active at the same time for each ISD from the viewpoint of the verifier.
+No more than two TRCs can be active at the same time for each ISD from the viewpoint of a relying party.
-1. __Latest:__ the TRC with the highest version number known to the verifier.
+1. __Latest:__ the TRC with the highest version number known to the relying party.

 Other qualifiers for TRCs include the following:

-- __Fresh:__ the initial TRC of an ISD.
+- __Initial:__ the first TRC of an ISD.
 It must have version 1 (version 0 being reserved to request the latest TRC).
 - __Base:__ a TRC that defines the trust anchor for a TRC chain verification.
-A fresh TRC is a special case of this.
+An initial TRC is a special case of this.
 Each TRC references the version of the base TRC it uses as trust anchor.
 In a base TRC this reference is equal to its own version.
-- __Inconsistent:__ TRCs with the same version number and the same ISD identifier with differing contents.
+- __Inconsistent:__ verified TRCs with the same version number and the same ISD identifier with differing contents.
 - __Expired:__ a TRC whose validity period has ended, or that has been replaced by an update whose grace period renders the previous TRC inactive.